cchdo/cruise_report_2022_p02w/bottle_salt.rst

 ---------
 Due to ambient electrical noise, the 8400A Autosal was used over the 8400B Autosal.
 3955 salinity samples were taken during the cruise, including 22 samples from test cast 00102.
+8 samples were used for practice prior to arrival at the test station and are not reported.
+One sample bottle (#2) was broken and replacd during sampling, but the cast was not recorded.
-One bottle was broken during sampling of cast 05701.
+One sample bottle (#34) was broken and replaced during sampling of cast 05701.

 ..
 [UNESCO1981] UNESCO 1981.
 Background papers and supporting data on the Practical Salinity Scale, 1978.
 UNESCO Technical Papers in Marine Science, No. 37 144.